Well-Being and Mental Health Resources

 - If you are looking for a smaller place to study, consider the 3rd floor of Jordan Hall or the lobby of Biltmore Hall, which is also equipped with places for individual and group study.

-How can I stay active and take care of myself?
+How can I stay active and connect with nature?

 NC State Transportation provides insights for walking trails on and around campus.
 Lake Raleigh has walking trails but also spaces for service learning.
 Schenck Forest is one of NC State’s forests.
 You may even get an opportunity to visit this space in one of your Natural Resource classes!